huaminghuangtw/Evergreen-Notes/Permanent-Notes/How to live a life.md

 ---

 [Life is not a debate—it's not about winning the argument or being right.](https://tim.blog/2018/08/02/ann-miura-ko/) Winning an argument doesn't make you right.
 Someone might win an argument and still be wrong.
 Being good at debating is not the same as being right.

 ---

-[@mansonSubtleArtNot2016]

-> _“Life is essentially an endless series of problems.
-The solution to one problem is merely the creation of another.” ― Mark Manson, The Subtle Art of Not Giving a F\*ck: A Counterintuitive Approach to Living a Good Life_

-Problems are a feature of life, not a bug.
-There will never come a time when you have no problems.

----